cujarrett/learning-go/README.md

 	fmt.Println(card) // Five of Diamonds
 }
 ```

 ### Functions
 Use `func` to declare functions in Go.
+Go does not support function overloading.

 Functions that return must declare the return type.
 ```go